Scripture for Anxiety Relief: Finding Hope in God’s Word

 A therapist will help you see things from the other person’s perspective and ensure that you are equipped with the tools required to be able to argue and fight with the bigger goal of reconciliation at the forefront of your mind.

-If you’re looking for a professional, qualified, and faith-filled therapist who will be able to help you get your relationship back on track, contact us today to schedule an apppointment.
+If you’re looking for a professional, qualified, and faith-filled therapist who will be able to help you get your relationship back on track, contact Newport Beach Christian Counseling today to schedule an appointment.
 We would be happy to help.

 Photos: